Rcoder0907/Mutiplayer_Word_Guessing/README.md

 # Multiplayer Chatting Game

+NOTE: Vue build doesn't seem to respect env set in enviroment, so .env must be used for build

 Steps to run the quiz
 - Run `docker-compose up` to start it, application will be served at localhost:8080
 - Visit localhost:8080 and click on register and enter details